uva-math/uva-math-code/_posts/defenses/2019-04-11-Ma-defense.md

 # hide-this-item: true
 ---

-**Yichen Ma** will defend the undergraduate thesis on Monday, April 22.
+**Yichen Ma** will defend the undergraduate thesis on Friday, April 19.
 The title is

 "_Sofic approximations of groups_".